The 19th edition of the Cornwall Film Festival is upon us and the time has come to submit your short films & music video to our competition.

-If your film is shortlisted, by our panel of expert judges, it will be screened at the 16th edition of the Cornwall Film Festival.
-The overall winner will, like all shortlisted entries receive the Cornwall Film Festival Official Selection Laurels, but also a one-of-a-kind Cornwall Film Festival 2019 Delabole Slate Trophy.
+If your film is shortlisted, by our panel of expert judges, it will be screened at the Cornwall Film Festival.
+The overall winner will receive a Cash Prize, all shortlisted entries receive the Cornwall Film Festival Official Selection Laurels, but also a one-of-a-kind Cornwall Film Festival 2020 Delabole Slate Trophy.

 This year, once again we will be showcasing filmmaking talent, bringing worthy filmmakers to regional and national attention.
 As always Cornwall Film Festival seeks to represent the most innovative and adventurous developments in filmmaking.
 It is especially interested in filmmakers whose short films manifest stylistic boldness, strength of form, and the ambition to use the medium in a way that resists cliché.
 If this sounds like your work, read the FAQs below and submit your short film.

-The International Selection get a weekend pass including Gala performances, talks, masterclasses and a festival T.
+Each category winner will receive a Delabole Slate trophy, a weekend pass including Gala performances, talks, masterclasses and a festival T-shirt.

 Showcasing filmmaking talent, bringing worthy filmmakers to regional and national attention.
 CFF seeks to represent the most innovative and adventurous developments in filmmaking.
 It is especially interested in filmmakers whose short films manifest stylistic boldness, strength of form, and the ambition to use the medium in a way that resists cliché.